daniil0040/drugStoreDelivery/README.md

 -- Ability to create an order like a guest

--- Autocomplite if user is loged in or ability login from cart
+-- Autocomplete if user is loged in or ability login from cart

+-- Add roles and phone number to DB ✅

+-- Ability to add phone number

+-- Get and display pharmacies and reletive medicines from DB ✅

+-- Show stores on the map just if medicines from that stores in the cart

+-- Connect cart directly to user account